illinois-ceesd/mirgecom/doc/running.rst

    queue = cl.CommandQueue(cl_ctx,
             properties=cl.command_queue_properties.PROFILING_ENABLE)

-Note that profiling has a performance impact (~20%) and should therefore not be used for production runs.
+Note that profiling has a performance impact (~20% at the time of this writing).

 .. automodule:: mirgecom.profiling